+- The returned size is either:

+- In AArch32 state, a multiple of 8 bytes of at least the requested size

+- In AArch64 state, a multiple of 16 bytes of at least the requested size

+- 0, denoting that the request cannot be honored.

+- The returned base address is aligned on:

+- In AArch32 state, an 8-byte boundary

+- In AArch64 state, a 16-byte boundary

-- The returned size is either: - a multiple of eight bytes of at least the requested size - 0, denoting that the request cannot be honored. - The returned base address is aligned on an eight-byte boundary. - Size is measured in bytes. - The function is subject only to ARM Architecture Procedure Call Standard (AAPCS) constraints.
+- Size is measured in bytes.

+- The function is subject only to ARM Architecture Procedure Call Standard (AAPCS) constraints.